Polyvagal Physical Therapy

 • Customized plans based on your pace and needs

-This type of therapy is especially suited for people who haven’t responded well to conventional PT or who feel their pain is “more than physical.”
+This type of therapy is especially suited for people who haven’t responded well to conventional PT or the typical medical model

 When to Consider Polyvagal-Informed PT